App User Acquisition Costs (2024)

-To help in this area, this research page highlights the importance of understanding customer acquisition costs when planning and budgeting for user acquisition.
+To this end, this research page highlights the importance of understanding average customer acquisition costs (CAC) when planning and budgeting for user acquisition.
 Many factors can influence mobile app acquisition costs including CPI, CPA, and LTV metrics.
 But we should also consider potential costs from third-party providers like agencies, consultants, and the use of subscription software.

-Other influential factors for calculating mobile app acquisition costs include location, operation system (OS), vertical, and the choice of social media or app acquisition channels like TikTok or Instagram.
-With the landscape for mobile user acquisition changing all the time, a cost-per-user acquisition rate helps to keep costs low and profits high.
+Other influential factors for calculating mobile app acquisition costs include location, mobile operation system (OS), vertical, and the choice of social media or app acquisition channels like TikTok, Facebook or Instagram.
+With the landscape for mobile user acquisition changing all the time, an average cost-per-user acquisition rate helps to keep costs low and profits high.
 So, read on for guidance on how to calculate your own customer acquisition cost, what to include, and which factors will influence it.

-• Customer Acquisition Costs (CAC) have risen by 60% in the last five years to 2022 to an average of $29 per user (SimplicityDX).
+• Customer Acquisition Costs (CAC) have surged by 222% over the last decade, rising from $19 to $29 per user (SimplicityDX)

-• The US attracts a third of global spending on user acquisition campaigns for shopping apps (Mapendo).
+• The US spending on user acquisition campaigns for shopping apps reached $6.6 billion in 2023 (Mapendo, AppsFlyer, Sensor Tower.

-• North America attracts an average CPI for Shopping apps of $4.74 while Latin America offers the lowest at $1.42 (Statista).
+• North America attracts an average CPI for Shopping apps between $2.5 and $5.00 while Latin America offers the lowest between $0.50 and $2.00 (Sensor Tower).

 App user acquisition cost definition